Deepak2698/Eato/README.md

 # Eato
-To create a zomato like website using MERN stack.
+I'm working to build a website Eato which is like Zomato using the MERN stack.
-For Front-end part languages used are - HTML, CSS, BOOTSTRAP with RWD, javascript For Back-end part languages used are - Node.js , React.js, Express.js Database used - MongoDB
+The Languages we are using for Front-end are HTML, CSS, JAVASCRIPT.
+Back-end will be developed using- Node.js, React.js and for the Database, we will be using MongoDB